 Lapidary & Collection Curation Books

-So what you do you do with these rocks and minerals when you get them home?
-Pretty much the options are a store them, display them or make them into something.
+So what do you do with these rocks and minerals when you get them home?
+Pretty much the options are to store them, display them or make them into something.

-All of the lapidary books I have in my collection are vintage books which can make locating them a challenge for the collector but I have yet to find a modern book on the subject that matches what can be found in these old publications.
+All the lapidary books I have in my collection are vintage books, which can make locating them a challenge for the collector, but I have yet to find a modern book on the subject that matches what can be found in these old publications.

 I am an Amazon Affiliate and I earn a small commission from qualifying purchases made after clicking one of my links, even if you ultimately choose another product.
 This costs you nothing, but the small commissions earned on referrals supports the ongoing creation of content on this site.
 Thank you for your support.